Asymptotic control theory for a system of linear oscillators

 \section{Abstract}

-We present asymptotical control theory for a system of an arbitrary number of linear oscillators under common bounded control.
-We suggest a method for a design of a feedback control for the system.
-We prove by using the DiPerna--Lions theory of singular ODE that the suggested control law correctly defines a motion of the system.
-The obtained control is asymptotically optimal: the ratio of motion time to zero with this control to the minimum one is close to 1, if the initial energy of the system is large.
-Some of the results are based on a new lemma about observability of perturbed autonomous linear systems.
+We present an asymptotic control theory for a system of an arbitrary number of linear oscillators under a common bounded control.
+We suggest a design method of a feedback control for this system.
+By using the DiPerna--Lions theory of singular ODEs, we prove that the suggested control law correctly defines the motion of the system.
+The obtained control is asymptotically optimal: the ratio of the motion time to zero under this control to the minimum one is close to 1 if the initial energy of the system is large.
+The results are partially based on a new perturbation theory of observable linear systems.